aditya43/aws/README.md

         - You can use all attributes from main table (`ALL`)
     * `RCU and WCU` must be defined for `GSI`.
     * **`GSI` can be added/modified later. `LSI` cannot be added or modified later.**

+### DynamoDB - Concurrency
+- DynamoDB has a feature called `Conditional Update/Delete`.
+- It means that you can ensure an item hasn't been changed before altering it.
+- That makes DynamoDB an `Optimistic Locking` or `Concurrency` Database.